lando/symfony/examples/symfony-init/README.md

 # Should be running apache 2.4 by default
 cd symfony
-lando exec appserver -- apachectl -V | grep 2.4
+lando exec appserver -- apachectl -V | grep '2.4'
-lando exec appserver -- curl -IL localhost | grep Server | grep 2.4
+lando exec appserver -- curl -IL localhost | grep Server | grep '2.4'

 # Should be running mysql 5.7 by default
 cd symfony
-lando mysql -V | grep 5.7
+lando mysql -V | grep '5.7'

+# Should report symfony requirements are met
+cd symfony
+lando symfony check:requirements

 # Should not enable xdebug by default
 cd symfony